- Visitor centres

 Castles & Battles

 Drumin Castle, a 14th century tower house, commands a prominent, strategic position at the top of a natural embankment.
 It overlooks the confluence of the Rivers Livet and Avon, near the village of Glenlivet.
 Only two walls of this imposing Castle have survived, which was thought to have been built for Alexander Stewart, son of King Robert II, better known as the Wolf of Badenoch.

 The ruins have been stabilised and access created up to and into the castle, so it's easy to explore.
+Work will shortly begin to further stabilise the upper reaches of the building.
+In the meantime please follow the signage and do not cross the barrier to the steps or climb on the walls.
 Behind the castle in the walled garden is the Glenlivet community orchard, which make a great picnic spot on a sunny day.